serverlauget/testfun2/README.md

 # testfun2

-This repo is empty, and can be deleted without care.
+This repo is empty, and can be deleted without a care in the world.